-The Farfouille de Leyment (in the Ain region, between Lyon and Geneva) is the second largest flea market fair in France after the Grande Braderie de Lille.
+The Farfouille de Leyment (in the Ain region, between Lyon and Geneva) was the second largest flea market fair in France after the Grande Braderie de Lille.
 Unfortunately, it was canceled in 2015 due to fears of terrorist attacks and remained suspended in 2016 and 2017.
-It still remains to be seen whether a Farfouille de Leyment 2018 will be scheduled.
+In 2018 it was confirmed that the Farfouille de Leyment would not return.

 Launched in 1982, the Farfouille de Leyment usually brings together more than 1,700 vendors and exhibitors once a year in August, on a 20 km2 area.
 Around 70,000 visitors and bargain hunters flock to Leyment to look for hidden gems, or just have a great family time.
 No wonder why this event nowadays has an international dimension!